discoposse/tracerator/README.md

 This repository is licensed under the Apache License 2.0.

-The trace data is derived from the open-sourced dataset in the Mooncake project, which is also licensed under Apache-2.0.
-The generator code, UI, and supporting files are additional work released under the same license.
+The bundled trace data is derived from the open-sourced dataset in the Mooncake project, which is also licensed under Apache-2.0.
+The Tracerator generator code, UI, comparison report tooling, docs, and supporting files are additional work released under the same license.

 See the LICENSE file for full details.